Attacks on U.S. Naval Ships Short of War

 USS Water Witch (February 1855) The USS Water Witch, a U.S. Navy steamer, was surveying the Río de la Plata off the coast of Paraguay, when she was fired upon by the Paraguayan military post, Fort Itapirú.
 The Paraguayan shelling killed U.S. Sailor, helmsman Samuel Chaney.
 This attack cause the Water Witch to halt the surveying mission .
 The gunboat, however, continued her mission in other areas of the southeastern coast of South America until 1856.
-On 8 May 1856, she returned to the Washington Navy Yard for repairs and went out of commission on the 12th.
+On May 8, 1856, she returned to the Washington Navy Yard for repairs and went out of commission on May 12.
 In response to this attack, the U.S. sent a naval squadron of 19 ships, including the repaired USS Water Witch, arrived off of the shores of the Paraguayan capital city, Asuncion, causing Paraguay to apologize to the United States, indemnified the family of the the late Samuel Chaney, and granted the United States a new and highly advantageous commercial treaty.

 USS Maine (Feb.
 15, 1898)

 U.S. battleship, the USS Maine, blew up in the harbor at Havana, Cuba.
 The island was at that point a colony of Spain, and was in the midst of a war of independence.
 The Maine was sent to Havana as a show of force, (U.S. public opinion favored the Cuban rebels), and the explosion of the Maine proved to be the spark that ignited the Spanish-American War.